aidaaminian/first-name-api/README.md

 ### 2. Search by First Name
 - **Description**: Searches for names that contain a specified substring.
 - **Sorting**: The search results can be sorted alphabetically.
-- **Limiting**: You can limit the number of search results returned.
+- **Limiting**: The number of search results returned can be limited.
 - **Example Requests**:
   - GET `/search-name=John`
   - GET `/search-name=John&sort=asc`